MultiSafepay/docs/content/developer/errors-explained/handling-errors.md

 Check:

 - That the sum of any partial refunds doesn’t exceed the original transaction amount.
-- That you can make withdrawals from your MultiSafepay account.
+- That you can make payouts from your MultiSafepay balance.
 - If the transaction has already been refunded
 - If the transaction was cancelled
 - If the same refund was paid within in a short period of time.
 If a second refund for the same amount is requested within 5 minutes, MultiSafepay rejects the second request to avoid double processing.
 Refunds sent in batches via the API cause this error because the process is so quick.
 To avoid this error, delay refund requests by at least 1 second.